RossAscends/STMP/README.md

 #### AI Controls

+AI Config Section

 - `Mode` can be clicked to switch between TC/CC mode, and HordeAI mode.
-  - 📑 = Text Completions
+  - 📑 = Completions
   - 🧟 = Horde
-- `API` selector to choose which LLM API to use, and an `Edit` button to change its configuration.
 - `Context` defines how long your API prompt should be.
 Longer = more chat history sent, but slower processing times.
 - `Response` defines how many tokens long the AI response can be.
+- `Streaming` togles streamed responses on or off.
+- `AutoAI` Toggle to determine whether the AI should respond to every user input, or only on command from the Host.
+- `Instruct` sets the type of instruct sequences to use when crafting the API prompt.
 - `Sampler` sets the hyperparameter preset, which affects the response style.
-- `Instruct` sets the type of instruct sequences to use when crafting the API prompt.
-- `AutoAI` Toggle to determine whether the AI should respond to every user input, or only on command from the Host.
+- `API` selector to choose which LLM API to use, and an `Edit` button to change its configuration.
+- `Models` allows selection of models served by the connected API.

+Insertions Section

 - `System Prompt` defines what will be placed at the very top of the prompt.
 - `Author Note(D4)` defines what will be inserted as a system message at Depth 4 in the prompt.
 - `Final Instruction(D1, "JB")` defines what to send as a system message at Depth 1 in the prompt.
 Not needed for TC APIs, but useful as a 'JB prompt' for CC APIs.